rakeshshriwas/JS_Program/README.md

     return this.num + a + b + c;
 };

-console.log(sum.call(obj, 1, 2, 3)); // Output: 9
+// The call method allows you to explicitly specify what this refers to when calling the function. console.log(sum.call(obj, 1, 2, 3)); // Output: 9

-console.log(sum.apply(obj, [1, 2, 3])); // Output: 9
+// The apply method is similar to call, but it takes an array of arguments instead of individual arguments. console.log(sum.apply(obj, [1, 2, 3])); // Output: 9

 var boundSum = sum.bind(obj);
 console.log(boundSum(1, 2, 3)); // Output: 9